eslint/eslint/docs/rules/no-constructor-return.md

 # Disallow returning value in constructor (no-constructor-return)

-In JavaScript returning value in constructor is allowed, however this looks meaningless.
+In JavaScript returning value in constructor is allowed, however this may be a mistake.
 Forbidding this pattern prevents mistake resulting from unfamiliarity with the language or copy-paste error.

 Note that returning nothing with flow control is allowed.